 Where Can I Find Out More?

-The video walk-through of Mini Mayflower is embedded below.
+The video walk-through of this STEM Challenge is embedded below.
 In it, you’ll find information about materials, modifying difficulty level, extensions and some tips & tricks to guide you, so you can better guide your students through the challenge.
 Check it out.
-However, if you prefer to read, you’ll find the video transcribed at the end of this post.

 This is the first of five Thanksgiving challenges.
 You’ll find all the Thanksgiving STEM Challenges in the 5-challenge bundle briefly described in this post.
 Each challenge post is linked there for the walk-through videos and more details.
 For print or digital resources, click the images below.
 All challenges are available individually and in discounted bundles in my TpT store, as well.